FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 ### What should FEP contain?

-A good FEP should:
+A good FEP should contain:

- - Provide **Motivation and rationale** for the change, explaining to all community members why the change is needed and how it will improve the current state of the project.
+- a **Motivation** for the change.
+It should explain what is lacking or is problematic in the current situation, who is affected by this, and why the proposal is worth pursuing.
+- a **Rationale**.
+It should explain why the proposed approach was chosen while justifying design decisions.
+Examples are why alternatives are rejected and what trade-offs have been considered.
-- Define **Specification** that describes in detail what is expected result, how it can be implemented, impact on other features and subsystems and backward compatibility.
+- a **Specification** that describes in detail what the expected result is, how it can be implemented, what the impact on other features and subsystems are, and how backward compatibility is guaranteed.
-- Proof that **Implementation** is feasible and possible in reasonable time frame.
-FEP Author(s) is responsible for making sure that change will be implemented by the Author(s) or any other person.
+- proof that the **Implementation** is feasible and possible in a reasonable time frame.
+FEP Authors are responsible for making sure that the change will be implemented by the Authors or any other persons.
-- Consider **Alternative** approaches to the problem with explanation why they were not chosen.
+- **Alternative** approaches to the problem with an explanation why they were not chosen.
-- Consider **Future Work** that can or should be done after FEP is successfully implemented.
+- a **Future Work** section that can or should be done after the FEP is successfully implemented.

 ### Audience